crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 agentops.init()
 ```

 This will initiate an AgentOps session as well as automatically track Crew agents.
-For futher info on how to outfit more complex agentic systems, check out the [AgentOps documentation](https://docs.agentops.ai) or join the [Discord](https://discord.gg/j4f3KbeH).
+For further info on how to outfit more complex agentic systems, check out the [AgentOps documentation](https://docs.agentops.ai) or join the [Discord](https://discord.gg/j4f3KbeH).

 ### Crew + AgentOps Examples
 - [Job Posting](https://github.com/joaomdmoura/crewAI-examples/tree/main/job-posting)